haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Large beast, unaligned
 Armor Class 13 (natural armor) Hit Points 16 (3d10)
 Speed 0 ft., swim 40 ft.
-  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 378

 STR
 12 (+1)
 DEX CON